Universal-Team/db/docs/_3ds/devilutionx.md

   <li>The player can spawn in an incorrect location on some levels</li>

-  <li>Town portal not always returning to the correct quest level</li>

   <li>Missing the extra stats at level 50</li>

   <li>Guardian not calculating its damage correctly</li>

-  <li>Items lost when triggering a portal while picking them up</li>

   <li>Diablo not giving the intended XP on Hell difficulty</li>